|

 authors writing about the Vietnam War: American, communist North Vietnamese,

 and naturally South Vietnamese.
-It
+It has

-English have not achieved noticeable success.
+have not achieved noticeable success.

 In my opinion, the American

 publishing industry is regulated by the market economy.
-Owners and directors of American
+Owners and directors of American publishing

-maximum profit.
-Given the communist
+profit.
+Given the communist bamboo

-defeating great America.
-In the
+was capable of defeating great America.

-as a justification for their inability to win the war.
+served as a justification for their inability to win the war.
 Generally speaking, literary products and

-art works coming from North Vietnam, including poetry, painting, and sculpture,
+art works coming from North Vietnam, including poetry, painting, and

-time to come.
+public for some time to come.

 I don't mean to say that the

-American reading public do not know how to appraise literary works of value
+American reading public do not know how to appraise

-produced from the previous South Vietnam.
+literary works of value produced from the previous South Vietnam.
+Only, it's obvious that there are

-which prevent those works from reaching them.
-I strongly believe that when the post-Vietnam syndrome is gone
+them.
+I strongly believe that when the

-for the American public, a work of literature of value, no matter which side
+post-Vietnam syndrome is gone for the American public, a work of literature

-of the Vietnam conflict it comes from, will have the proper place it
+of value, no matter which side of the Vietnam conflict it comes from, will

 NMT: What impact did the collapse of the South